 (33 People Likes) Why do conservatives think there are only 2 genders?

 f masculine and feminine.
 I’m skeptical of the concept of nonbinary or “queer” because I’m ignorant as to how personality can manifest in a way that isn’t somewhere between the binary.
 A progressive would argue that I’m wrong to assign masculine and feminine to any traits because I’m only culturally conditioned to think that way.
 But to claim personality isn’t strongly influenced by physiology or that there are no physiological differences between the sexes is dishonest.
 Aren’t the progressives the ones who encourage trans kids to take hormones and puberty blockers?
 Trans people can best appreciate the influence of hormones on personality.
 Gender Differences in Personality across the Ten Aspects of the Big Five My suspicion is that nonbinary people just haven’t figured out their gender identity and so they’ve mistakenly created a nonexistent category in order to situate themselves.
 In other words, nonbinary and queer really mean “ambiguous” or “undecided”.
 But please don’t think I’m trying to disparage anyone, and feel free to tell me how you define those categories and why you think they’re legitimate.
-EDIT: I should address those who think that sex and gender are the same.
-The reason I’m inclined to consider them separate is because not making the distinction might be less “functional”.
+EDIT: The reason I’m inclined to consider them separate is because not making the distinction might be less “functional”.
 The way I see it is that sex is what you are, and gender is what you pass for.
 Take for example a trans woman.
 This person is a man, but consistently passes for a woman and is unambiguously feminine.
 The reality is that we don’t perceive this person in the same way we perceive cis men, and can expect from her (or him if you prefer) behavior more akin to that of a woman.
 To better sell my point, here’s a picture of Blair White: She’s a trans woman.
 Would you be comfortable referring to this person as a he?
 To me that’d be jarring, and would also just create confusion because everyone who isn’t aware of her sex unanimously sees her as a woman.
 That’s the effect of gender as opposed to sex.
 In contexts where this person’s physiology makes it apparent that she’s male (sports, sexual intercourse, inability to get pregnant) are when we heed the distinction between a trans woman and a cis woman.
 Now obviously you could say that none of this matters, it just sounds like diarrhea of the mouth and trans people are just people who roleplay as the other sex and there’s no need to create a distinction between sex and gender just for them.
 And admittedly I’m not sure I could explain exactly why that’s wrong (so maybe it’s not).
 To be frank, this might just boil down to how far we’re willing to go with pretending that trans people are what they identify as.
 But similar t